A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 “Dang, must be a salmon” I thought.

-As I thought this, the second thing happened: something ate my swinging stonefly nymph, and ate it a lot harder than a stupid pikeminnow.
+As I thought this, the second thing happened: something ate my swinging stonefly nymph, which was a lot harder than a stupid pikeminnow.
 I would like to say the struggle was grand and epic and incredible…but it wasn’t.
 It was really fast and quickly over.

 “wait he still has that fish on.
 Holy crap it is jumping and dancing like mad, that fish is going bananas” was my realization.